1kushagra2/Newbees/Smart Plant Care/README.md

 - **Water Pump**: Provides irrigation to the plant when needed.
 - **Relay Module**: Helps to control high-power pump with low-power signals.
 - **Switch**: Manages the on/off states of the water pump.
+- **Arduino**: For demonstrating the serial monitor of VSDsquadon mini.
 ## Circuit Connection Diagram
 ![Circuit_Diagram.png](https://github.com/1kushagra2/Smart-Plant-Care/blob/main/Smart%20Plant%20Care/Circuit_Diagram.png)